 Blend, scraping the sides every few seconds until you have a creamy dressing.
 A small spatula is very handy for scraping the sides of a blender.
 I use the smaller spatula in this set quite often.
 You don’t realize how handy they are until you have one!

 Keep in mind that once the dressing is on the cabbage, it won’t be as pungent as when you taste the dressing alone so you might want to add more vinegar because of that.

 The dressing is great leftover and is very similar to mayonnaise.
-It’s perfect to use in tofu egg salad or other dishes that use mayonnaise.
+It’s perfect for tofu egg salad or other dishes that use mayonnaise.

-THE TRICK TO PERFECT COLESLAW: The trick to making perfect coleslaw is in the shredding of the cabbage.
+THE TRICK TO PERFECT COLESLAW: The trick to making perfect coleslaw is the way you shred the cabbage.
 This will keep the salad light and fluffy without large chunks.
-If you have one, use a mandolin which will quickly make the slices uniform.
+If you have one, use a mandolin to quickly make the slices uniform.
 You can also use a food processor.

 Otherwise, using a large knife, slice the cabbage as thinly as possible after quartering the head of cabbage and removing the core.
 Check out the video below for mandolin instructions.

 Shred the carrots and combine them with the cabbages.
 Add 1/2 of the dressing.
 Toss to make sure all of the ingredients are covered in dressing.
 Taste to see if there’s enough and add more if needed.

 SUNFLOWER SEEDS: Mix in the sunflower seeds if used and place in the refrigerator to cool.

 Other Cabbage Recipes: